cashelng/pro-tils/README.md

 **This will not replace the existing methods, just to create new utility functions attached into prototypes**

+Please raise an issue, or submit a pull request yourself if you see any overlap.

 ## Documents

 Check out [this documentation](https://cashelng.github.io/pro-tils/) for installation and usage